pwittchen/reactive-client-server/README.md

 # reactive-client-server
-An example of reactive client and server apps written with Java 8, RxJava 2, Vert.x and Android for "Hack Your Carreer" presentation at Silesian University of Technology
+An example of reactive client and server apps written with Java 9, RxJava 2, Vert.x (on server) and Android with Java 7 (on client) for "Hack Your Carreer" presentation at Silesian University of Technology.

 References
 ----------